 Participants are eligible to request a distribution of their vested amounts upon retirement, death, total and permanent disability, severance of employment with the Company or, in very limited circumstances, in the event of financial hardship.
-Distributions are made in the form of a lump-sum payment, installment payments or a rollover to another qualified account.
+Distributions are made in the form of a lump-sum payment or a rollover to another qualified account.

-A participant's normal retirement age is 65, however, participants may elect to withdraw all or a portion of their contributions after the age of 591⁄2, subject to certain conditions.
+A participant's normal retirement age is 65, however, a participant may elect to withdraw all or a portion of his or her contributions after the age of 591⁄2, subject to certain conditions.
+Participants may receive benefits commencing on or after the age of 55 provided they have terminated their employment with the Company.